Resource Estimation#

 For many algorithms including classical feedback, the result of the measurements can heavily influence the required resources.
 To reflect this, users can specify the behavior of measurements during the computation of resources.
 The following strategies are available:

-- computes the resource as if measurements always return 1callable - allows the user to specify a random number generator (see examples)
+"0"- computes the resource as if measurements always return 0"1"- computes the resource as if measurements always return 1callable - allows the user to specify a random number generator (see examples)

 For more details on how the callable option can be used, consult the examples section.